-The true story of Queen Charlotte and King George
+Queen Charlotte: The true story behind 'Bridgerton' and Charlotte’s marriage to King George

 The king recovered quickly, but continued to have multiple relapses.
 King George would experience “mania, depression, hallucinations, and convulsions,” per National Geographic, and even attacked and sexually assaulted members of his family.

-Francis Burney, one of the queen’s attendants, wrote, “The queen is almost overpowered with some secret terror.
+Francis Burney, one of Queen Charlotte’s attendants, wrote, “The queen is almost overpowered with some secret terror.
 I am affected beyond all expression in her presence, to see what struggles she makes to support serenity.”

 Over time, George’s manic episodes turned lengthy, forcing him to be “isolated and even incarcerated.”
 After his son, George, took over the throne as king regent, King George “would remain ill for the rest of his life,” according to National Geographic.